-The institutional management structure of the REDD+ process in Cameroon consists of a decision-making body at the national level (the steering committee) and an operational body (the Technical Secretariat).
+The institutional management structure of the REDD+ process in Cameroon for the implementation of the R-PP consists of a decision-making body at the national level (the steering committee) and an operational body (the Technical Secretariat).
 The Technical Secretariat handles the implementation of the REDD+ process through its branches at the regional and departmental level.